[3.9] Ivonbeton's Vortex/Frostbolt Occultist - Cheap, SSF and all content (Sirus Video)

 You'd ideally want a Vortex enchant on it, but that's not easy to get.
 So I wouldn't worry too much about it.
 This shouldn't be your priority.
 This should be your last stop and it's not worth sacrificing a lot of Energy Shield just to slot it into your build.
 Again, the the unique helmet Rime Gaze gives a lot of DPS and decent Energy Shield, but you will need a lot of resists either on your gear or passive tree.

 The low life version has to have Shavronne's Wrappings.
 This is by far the highest DPS option.
 So you should work towards that.
 It's not easy to get in SSF, but it's farmeable through divination cards.
 Short of having a Shavronne's Wrappings, you should aim for a chest with high Energy Shield and maybe a choice few resists if possible.
 You could also try to get a Shaped chest with high Energy Shield and the Socketed Gems are Supported by Level # Arcane Surge modifier, but that's probably harder to get than Shavronne's.

 Best Base : Fingerless Silk Gloves or Sorcerer Gloves

 Like you can see from my PoB, I'm using an item called Storm's Gift.
-This was a Synthesis item and is no longer available, so don't bother looking for it.
+This was a Synthesis item and is very difficult to get now, so don't bother looking for it unless you are playing trade league.
 You should again be looking for Energy Shield and as many resists as you can get.
 You could also try to use a Fingerless Silk Gloves base for some extra spell damage.
 There are also a few Shaper mods that could be useful, but they aren't that amazing seeing as your DPS is almost entirely coming from your Vortex.